KOF Q4 2025 Earnings Call Summary | Stock Taper

 • Adjusted EBITDA: Increased 12.8% to MXN 18.2 billion; EBITDA margin expanded 210 basis points to 23.4%.

-• Net Income: Grew 3% to MXN 7.5 billion, impacted by increased financial expenses and tax rates.
+• Net Income: Increased 3% to MXN 7.5 billion, impacted by higher financial expenses and effective tax rate.

-• Mexico: Adjusted promotional strategies and affordability initiatives to address a weaker consumer environment.
-Coke Zero grew 14% year-on-year, while the stills portfolio saw a 7.4% increase.
+• Mexico Operations: Adjusted promotional strategies and affordability initiatives to address a weaker consumer environment.
+Coke Zero saw a 14% year-on-year growth.
+The company installed over 100,000 new cooler doors to enhance market execution.

 • Digital Initiatives: The rollout of the Juntos+ Advisor tool improved sales force efficiency and customer engagement across key markets.